SrijanBadhya/Debsoc/Running the PES Debsoc.md

 In 2023-2024, on the last night of round 3 before releasing results, we asked people with 5 or less debates to dm us if they really wanted to be in the club.
 Because these people expressed interest (even if they had just done 1 debate), we added those who messaged us to the recruitment list.
 For everyone else we ended up setting the real bar at 2 debates, while still keeping this number unknown to the recruits.
 (So in the end even people who did 2 debates and didn't DM us got in.)

-Since (for some reason) we cared about making the debsoc look prestigious and difficult to get in, we published a list of names showing who got accepted and who got rejected.
+Since (for some reason) we cared about making the Debsoc look prestigious and difficult to get in, we published a list of names showing who got accepted and who got rejected.
 We added a bunch of fake names in the rejection list, consisting of great debaters (relevant at the time) from around the country lmaooo.
 This is the list we published: https://docs.google.com/spreadsheets/d/11wqDueQaUqx8TkVNi5iS_a-iretiSL-CdvE7ugtJY5s/edit#gid=0

 In 2024-2025, when we were asked, "How many sessions are needed to get in the club?" we answered with the cryptic answer of, "There is no particular number.
 Something like twice a week would be ideal" (verbatim).